metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 ## Description

-When DNA metabarcoding sequences are generated as paired reads on the Illumina platform, {{< obi obipairing >}} aims to align both forward and reverse reads to generate full length amplicon sequences.
+When DNA metabarcoding sequences are generated as paired reads on the Illumina platform, {{< obi obipairing >}} aims to align forward and reverse reads to generate full length amplicon sequences.

 ### Input data